Jee-El/reddit-in-valve-games/README.md

 `bundle install`

-## Setup The JSON File
+## Run The GUI

-Navigate to the dad-jokes-in-valve-games directory if you aren't there already.
-You'll see a config.json file, where you'll setup your settings, open it in a text editor.
+Navigate to the `reddit-in-valve-games` directory if you aren't there already, and run `npm run start`.

-You'll see a bunch of entries, each with its own nested entries.
-The only ones you should be changing are : "currently_used_subreddit_name", "SUBREDDIT_NAME", "url", "paths", "keys".

-We'll be using the dadjokes entry and its nested entries in this guide.
+Then, select one of the available subreddits or add a new one.

+I'm going to select `dadjokes`.

-### For Windows
+- For Windows

 On windows, it's a bit simpler since I set it up for windows.

-1. In the "paths" entry, replace STEAMID in the first path with your own steam ID.
+1. In the First Path input field, replace STEAMID with your own steam ID.

-(Ignore the double backslashes, one is there to escape the other, so they're necessary)

-`"C:\\Program Files (x86)\\Steam\\userdata\\STEAMID\\730\\local\\cfg\\"`

 If you're setting this up for CSGO, leave the second path as it is.

 If you're not, change "Counter-Strike: Global Offensive" with the name of your game's folder.
 You can follow the path until you're in the "common" folder and you'll find your game's folder there.

-### For Linux
+- For Linux

-1. In the "paths" entry, replace the paths with these :
+1. First Path :

 `/home/HOSTNAME/.steam/steam/userdata/STEAMID/730/local/cfg/`

+2. Second Path :

 `/home/HOSTNAME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg/`